Back to blog

 There are two basic ways to test web content for accessibility:

-• Manual testing is performed by a human (ideally, a person who has experience with screen readers and other AT).
-Manual tests are more time-consuming, but they’re essential for evaluating WCAG requirements that rely on human judgment.
+Manual testing is performed by a human (ideally someone who has experience in the accessibility industry or is someone with a disability).
+Though manual tests are more time-consuming, they’re essential for evaluating WCAG requirements that rely on human judgment.

-1. Navigate using only the keyboard.
-The Tab key should jump your cursor focus top to bottom in logical order down the page, highlighting each interactive element.
-Now, test all of these functions: the Enter key to activate buttons and links, the space bar to select or deselect checkboxes and radio buttons, and the arrow keys to change selections in open dropdowns and preselected radio buttons.
+- Navigate using only the keyboard.
+The ‘Tab’ key should jump your cursor focus from top to bottom in logical order down the page, highlighting each interactive element.
+Now, test all of these functions: the ‘Enter’ key to activate buttons and links, the space bar to select or deselect checkboxes and radio buttons, and the arrow keys to change selections in open dropdowns and preselected radio buttons.

-3. Hover over and read the browser tab when a page is loaded — each tab should have a unique title explaining the page’s purpose.
+- Hover over and read the browser tab.
+When a page is loaded, each tab should have a unique title explaining the page’s purpose.

-4. Enter incorrect data on your forms to check if the error messages are clear and help fix the problem.
+- Enter incorrect data on your forms.
+Entering incorrect information can help you determine if error messages are clear and help you fix the problem.
 Make sure you’re using an indicator other than color to denote errors.

-Before fixing any accessibility issue, it’s important to understand how it affects your customers.
-AudioEye’s Active Monitoring and Issue Reporting provides guidance for making fixes that actually improve the user experience — rather than checking off a box to meet a compliance requirement.
+Before fixing any accessibility issues on your Magento site, it’s important to understand how it affects your customers.
+For example, with AudioEye’s Active Monitoring and Expert Reporting, you’ll have guidance on how to make fixes that actually improve the user experience — rather than checking off a box to meet a compliance requirement.

 Here’s the thing about accessibility: It’s not a one-time project.